jarstingstall/jarstingstall.github.io/_posts/2015-06-07-getting-started-with-webpack-part-3.md

 $ npm install babel-loader --save-dev
 ```

-The [babel-loader](https://github.com/babel/babel-loader) will allow us to take advantage of ES6 features by transpiling the code to ES5 before being bundled.
+The [babel-loader](https://github.com/babel/babel-loader) package will allow us to take advantage of ES6 features by transpiling the code to ES5 before being bundled.
 Setting up loaders is very simple:

 ```js
 // webpack.config.js